This site is intended for health professionals only

 Any other codes used will not generate payment for these referrals.

-By signing up, GP practices commit to restoring the practice Obesity Register to the level of recording at either 31 March 2020 or 31 March 2021, whichever is higher (insofar as that is possible and /or clinically indicated).
+By signing up, GP practices commit to maintain the practice Obesity Register to, at a minimum, the level of recording at 31 March 2023 (insofar as that is possible and /or clinically indicated).

 How can practices maximise referrals and therefore income?